 However, that all changed in 274 AD, when Roman Emperor Aurelian set December 25 as the day for the celebration, and gave it a fancy new name Aurelian Dies Natalis Invictis.
 Yes, in typically despotic fashion, he named it after himself.

 Those promoting the idea the church was trying to sanitize the worship of the sun god also throw out the idea that gift giving was part of this ancient pagan celebration as additional proof.
 However, the wise men also brought gifts when they came to honour Christ, so that is rather weak.

 But nevertheless, Christmas has been mocked in some quarters as little more than a cover-up for a pagan celebration.

 So was this the real reason why December 25th was chosen as the day for Christ’s birth?

-Though some argue, that December 25th was chosen to stamp out the pagan sun festival, historian Andrew McGowan in his article entitled How December 25, became Christmas, says history tells a different story.
+Though some argue, that December 25th was picked to stamp out the pagan sun festival, historian Andrew McGowan in his article entitled How December 25, became Christmas, says history tells a different story.

 Because originally, there was little interest in Christ’s birthday among early Christians, because birthdays back then were significant celebrations in pagan culture, so Christians typically avoided celebrating them and this included Christ’s birthday.

 It wasn’t until after 200 AD that we find any discussion of when Christ was born, when Clement of Alexandria, an Egyptian Christian teacher, cited May 20th and April 20th or 21st as possible dates of Christ’s birth.